-The Livestock Investment Grant Program was first funded by the Minnesota legislature in 2008.
-Since then, 253 grant recipients have invested an estimated $93 million in improvements to their operations.
+The Livestock Investment Grant was first funded by the Minnesota Legislature in 2008.
+Since then, 468 grant recipients have invested an estimated $150 million in improvements to their operations.

 Minnesota Agriculture Commissioner Dave Frederickson says these grants will allow eligible livestock producers to support their industry and help them stay competitive.